 Some might complain that this is gold plating but the service personnel we ask to fly in them might see things a wee bit differently.

-Its a fatuous analogy but the cheapest BMW 3 series costs £22k, the most expensive, with all the gucci extras, is £46k.
-Instead of a leather steering wheel and heated seats the optional extras on a helicopter include flare dispensers, self sealing fuel tanks, attack warning indicators, night vision compatible cockpit and armoured seats.
+It’s a fatuous analogy but the cheapest BMW 3 series costs £22k, the most expensive, with all the Gucci extras, is £46k.
+Instead of a leather steering wheel and heated seats, the optional extras on a helicopter include flare dispensers, self-sealing fuel tanks, attack warning indicators, night vision compatible cockpit and armoured seats.

 We should also factor in the tax revenues and other economic benefits of maintaining sovereign capabilities.

-This is not an excuse me for the MoD or UK Defence Industry because at £27 million for Future Lynx is outrageous but merely a look at the complexities of obtaining and operating complex equipment.
+This is not an excuse for me for the MoD or UK Defence Industry because at £27 million for Future Lynx is outrageous but merely a look at the complexities of obtaining and operating complex equipment.

 The global free market in defence goods is a myth, if we opened up our already liberal in comparison to others defence markets, we would simply expose our manufacturers to other organisations that benefit from protectionist regimes in their home territories.
-US companies for example, enjoy just as much protectionism as any other, government funded research being a notable area that they benefit from.
+US companies, for example, enjoy just as much protectionism as any other, government-funded research being a notable area that they benefit from.
 The same is true for other nations with defence industries, look at a German, French or Russian soldier and what equipment he has, then tell me they operate on an equal footing in an open free and fair market.

 Sorry Douglas, but there it is.